 Students' academic activity at the beginning of each course must be documented.
-In order to document that you began this course, students must complete the academic participation verification question posted on Webcourses no later than September 2.
+In order to document that you began this course, student must complete the academic participation verification question posted on Webcourses no later than week after the first class.
 Failure to do so will result in a delay in the disbursement of financial aid.